brettkromkamp/contextualise/README.rst

 is `Python`_ together with the `Flask`_ web development framework.
 What's more, after twelve years of using my own and other knowledge management tools, I have several improvements in mind for the next version (many of which are simplifications, for that matter).
-And perhaps one of the most important reasons for building a new personal management system is that this time around I want it to be open source: both Contextualise (the web front-end application) and `TopicDB`_ (the actual topic maps engine on top of which Contextualise is built --- also written by me) are licensed with the permissive open source `MIT license`_.
+And perhaps one of the most important reasons for building a new personal management system is that this time around I want it to be open source: both Contextualise (the web application) and `TopicDB`_ (the actual topic maps engine on top of which Contextualise is built --- also written by me) are licensed with the permissive open source `MIT license`_.

 Topic maps are both powerful and conceptually simple and provide the underpinnings for extremely flexible knowledge management tools.